udacity/CarND-Capstone/README.md

 ### Waypoint Updater
 After the traffic light detection was working sufficiently, we used the traffic light position and its status to adjust the vehicle target velocities.

-The vehicle's target velocty is adjusted from the original waypoint velocity when a traffic light is closer than 50 meters ahead of the car and the status of the traffic light is either 'RED' or 'YELLOW'.
+The vehicle's target velocity is adjusted from the original waypoint velocity when a traffic light is closer than 50 meters ahead of the car and the status of the traffic light is either 'RED' or 'YELLOW'.
 Once these condition are met, the target velocities for each waypoint will be linearly decreased down to a complete stop at the light.

 The waypoint updater publishes to the ```/next_waypoint_ahead``` topic, which contains the next upcoming waypoint for the vehicle.

-### Twist Cotroller
+### Twist Controller
 * Throttle Control : PID control
   * We utilized the PID controller (```pid.py```) and the low-pass filter class (```lowpass.py```, we rewrite LPF for the clarity) in the throttle control .
 We calculated the error (```velocity_diff```) between the target velocity (```twist_cmd.linear.x```) and the current velocity (```current_velocity.linear.x```).
 Then we obtained the reactive throttle signal from this error signal.
 Because raw throttle outputs were somewhat jaggy, we filtered the throttle signal by a LPF to smooth the final output.
 We hand-tuned PID and LPF parameters by actually running the controller in the simulator (```twist_controller.py```).
 * Steering Control : PID control
   * We used a PID controller for the steering control as well.
 In this case we set the target of the car's angular_velocity always zero.
 We used ```angular_velocity (twist_cmd.angular.z)``` as the error signal and then applied a PID controller and a LPF as just like in the throttle control.
 * Brake Control : Torque control
   * The brake control is enabled instead of the throttle control when (1) the target velocity is decreasing and the difference between the target velocity and the current velocity (```velocity_diff = linear_velocity - current_velocity```) is positive and less than the threshold value (1.0 in our implementation) OR (2) the target velocity is smaller than the threshold (```brake_deadband```).
-  * From the requirement of the brake controller, we calculated the total brake torque by the multiplication of the car's total mass (```self.total_mass.```), wheel radius (```self.wheel_radius```), the required deacceleration (```velocity_diff/time_interval```) and a brake constant as a tuning parameter.
-If the deacceleration is too small, the car cannot stop completely.
+  * From the requirement of the brake controller, we calculated the total brake torque by the multiplication of the car's total mass (```self.total_mass.```), wheel radius (```self.wheel_radius```), the required deceleration (```velocity_diff/time_interval```) and a brake constant as a tuning parameter.
+If the deceleration is too small, the car cannot stop completely.
 In order to ensure the stop at red traffic lights, we took the larger one from the required acceleration or a constant.

 ![twist control](./videos/twist_controller.gif)